google/wuffs/README.md

 # License

+This software is distributed under the terms of both the MIT license and the Apache License (Version 2.0).

-Apache 2.
-See the LICENSE file for details.
+See LICENSE for details.

 # Disclaimer